-Miss India Universe Ushoshi Sengupta allegedly molested in Kolkata, seven held
+Miss India Universe Ushoshi Sengupta pens cab ride horror in Kolkata; seven held

-Kolkata, June 19: Seven people were arrested by Kolkata police for allegedly molesting Former Miss India Ushoshi Sengupta while travelling back from a hotel after work late at night on Monday.
+Kolkata, June 19: Seven people were arrested by Kolkata police for allegedly attacking Former Miss India Ushoshi Sengupta who was travelling back from a hotel after work late at night on Monday.

 Seven accused have been arrested after an FIR was filed against them on Tuesday.
 The accused were identified as Rahit, Fardin Khan, Sabir Ali, Gani, Imran Ali, Wasim, and Atif Khan.